 Brown Dog Farm

-Since TJ and Molly bought Brown Dog Farm, they have planted an additional 140 apple, cider apple, pear, peach and cherry trees, as well as black and red raspberries, serviceberry, and hazelnuts.
-Twelve beehives are thriving, overseen by a local beekeeper, and we hope to enjoy honey from Brown Dog Farm later this year!
+Since TJ and Molly bought Brown Dog Farm, they have expanded the farm’s planting every year.
+As of 2016, an additional 190 apple, cider apple, pear, peach, plum, apricot and cherry trees as well as black and red raspberries, serviceberry, elderberry, seaberry and hazelnuts have all ben planted.
+By late spring 2016, 32 beehives will be in operation and overseen by local beekeepers, providing honey to our restaurants.